ritish-behera/VSD-PhysicalDesign/README.md

    - Timing, Noise, power (.libs)

 ### Characterization Flow
-Characterization of a cell is the most important aspect of a library cell generation which includes timing, power and noise analysisof the cell.
+Characterization of a cell is the most important aspect of a library cell generation which includes timing, power and noise analysis of the cell.
 The characterization typically involves the following steps-
 - Reading the SPICE models (pmos & nmos model files)
 - Reading extracted SPICE netlist (RC values)
 - Recognizing the behaviou of the circuit and reading its subcircuit